Office of the VP for Information Technology and CIO

 Administrative Information Services

-Administrative Information Services (AIS) is led by Colin Currie and provides implementation, maintenance and support services for the University’s enterprise administrative systems.
+Administrative Information Services (AIS) is led by Colin Currie and provides implementation, maintenance and support services for the University’s enterprise administrative systems and data warehouse.

 - Collaborative Solutions and the Person Office;